 Hyperthermia Center Hannover

-Seeking innovative treatments, Daria and her husband explored options internationally and turned to Germany, where advanced therapies for brain tumors are available.
-She received dendritic cell therapy at LDG Laboratories.
-In this approach, dendritic cells were isolated from her blood, exposed to proteins from her tumor tissue, and reintroduced to train her immune system to recognize and attack malignant brain tumor cells.
+Trying to find an alternative brain cancer treatment, Daria and her husband ventured out and visited Germany, where there are excellent options for brain tumors.
+She received dendritic cell treatment at LDG Laboratories.
+In this technique, the dendritic cells were collected from her blood, subjected to the proteins of her tumor, and reintroduced.
+As a result, the immune system was trained to see the malignant brain tumor cells as enemies.

 "I Wouldn't Be Here Without This Treatment": Daria Rogers (Ireland) on Beating Brain Cancer in Germany